 The Mountain Lake Biological Station in southwestern Virginia has a long association with the Ketterson Lab.
 Since 1983, Ketterson lab members have been studying the population of slate-colored juncos (Junco hyemalis carolinensis) that breed in the high-elevation Appalachian forest at and around the station.
 Over the years, we've accumulated information on over 14,000 individually-marked juncos and more than 3,000 nesting attempts.

-Most of our research on the effects of testosterone on phenotype has occured at Mountain Lake.
+Most of our research on the effects of testosterone on phenotype has occurred at Mountain Lake.
 We have extensive data on the ways in which natural variation in testosterone levels as well as exogenous testosterone affect the physiology and behavior of both male and female juncos, giving us a baseline to which we can compare other junco populations.
 Other non-testosterone-focused research projects at Mountain Lake over the years have included studying parental behavior, aggression, extra-pair behavior, sexual selection, demography, predation, and song, among others.